After Testosterone Blast of Hunting, Men’s ‘Love Hormone’ Rises When They Return Home

 “There’s a set of tissues right where arteries meet the brain called the blood-brain barrier.
 Any molecule above a certain size can’t pass through it,” he explained.

 “But there’s a weakness in the blood-brain barrier in the nasal canal and allows some transfer to occur.
-So many experimental studies of oxytocin don’t measure oxytocin levels at all, but take instead administer oxytocin and examine before-and-after changes in behavior.”
+So many experimental studies of oxytocin don’t measure oxytocin levels at all, but instead administer oxytocin and examine before-and-after changes in behavior.”

 The researchers added, however, that one significant variable adds validity to their work: their ability to study the endogenous levels that are changing naturally rather than from experimental administration.